Marco Allen Chapman: Final words

 After Simpson read the statement, Chapman looked toward the two-way mirror on wall to the room where the family was and said how "terribly sorry" he was.
 The gallery witnessing the execution had about 20 citizens, including the slain children's grandfather, Garry Sharon.
-Chapman's voice shook, and he had tears in his eyes" as he begged for forgiveness.
+Chapman's voice shook, and he had tears in his eyes as he begged for forgiveness.

-Chapman's final words were "Carolyn.
+Chapman's final words were, "Carolyn.
 I want you to know.
 I am truly sorry.
 I don't know why it happened.
 This is the man.
 I am willing to give my life."

 Execution

 Chapman was executed on November 21, 2008, by lethal injection in the previously unused new chamber at the Kentucky State Penitentiary in Eddyville, Kentucky.

 At 8:15 p.m.
 Prison Warden Tom Simpson drew back the curtain so media witnesses could see Chapman.
 He was lying on his back with both arms tied to a gurney at right angles, perpendicular to his body.
 There were needles in each of his forearms.
 He was wearing a red T-shirt and was covered up to his chest by a white sheet.
 One witness said that Chapman had aged visibly in the last few months.

 At 8:20 p.m.
 EST, Tom Simpson gave the order to start the deadly three-drug cocktail to flow into Chapman's veins.
 The three drugs were sodium thiopental, pancuronium bromide, and potassium chloride.
 Sodium thiopental rendered Chapman unconscious.

 At 8:22 p.m.
 EST, Chapman swallowed a couple of times, took a series of short breaths, and then his breathing became shallow.
 Pancuronium bromide stopped his breathing by paralyzing his muscles.

 At 8:23 p.m.
 EST, Chapman's chest stopped rising, and he was motionless.
 At the same time, Warden Simpson reached over and closed Chapman's eyes.
 Potassium chloride stopped Chapman's heart.

 At 8:29 p.m.
 EST, Chapman's skin color had changed noticeably, which indicated that his blood was no longer circulating.

 At 8:34 p.m.
 EST, (7:34 p.m.
 CST) Chapman was pronounced dead by Warden Tom Simpson.

 Corrections officers said that Chapman's mood was "peaceful".
-Paul Miles of 84WHAS radio, said he saw a tear come down from Greg Howard's, the deputy warden, cheek and eye.
+Paul Miles of 84WHAS radio, said he saw a tear come down from deputy warden Greg Howard's cheek.